iamrequest/disco-queen-dancing-fever/custom-song-guide.md

 # Disco Queen Dancing FeVR: Custom Song Guide

-- Audio bug
-	One thing to keep in mind, is that there seems to be a bug with smflite where MIDI events that start at a time of 0:00 don't get picked up.
-To work around this, you'll want to add a few

 # Overview

 Custom songs are placed in a subdirectory of the folder containing the game executable.
 Place your custom song directories in `./Disco Queen Dancing FeVR_Data/StreamingAssets/songs/`.
 Each custom song exists in its own directory.